Erythritol: Your Top 5 Questions Answered

 Are you a fan of keto recipes or low-carb baking?
+Are you looking for sugar-free alternatives to use in your baking?
 If so, you may have come across sugar substitutes such as xylitol and erythritol.
 While xylitol, which is derived from birch wood and other vegetable matter, is commonly known, you may be less familiar with erythritol (we know, it’s a bit of a tongue twister!).

-Like xylitol, erythritol is used as a sweetener in recipes or pre-made products and mixes.
-To put it simply think of it as sugar without the calories.
-Sounds great, right!
-Let’s discover the health benefits of this keto-friendly, natural sweetener whilst answering some of your most common questions.
+Like xylitol, erythritol is used as a natural sweetener in recipes or pre-made products and mixes.
+To put it simply, think of it as sugar without the calories.
+Sounds great, right?
+Let’s discover the health benefits of this keto-friendly, natural sweetener while answering some of your most common questions.

 What is Erythritol?